Tricia S. Springer

-Tricia Springer concentrates her practice in administrative law, civil litigation, and labor and employment matters.
+Tricia Springer concentrates her practice in labor and employment matters, administrative law, and civil litigation.
 Tricia represents both public and private sector employers in labor and employment issues including hiring, termination, and employee discipline; contract negotiations; interest arbitrations; grievance arbitrations; and employment-related litigation.
-Tricia’s civil litigation practice focuses on products liability, commercial litigation, and health care litigation.
+Tricia also conducts and counsels employers on workplace investigations, including allegations of employee misconduct.

 Prior to obtaining her law degree, Tricia practiced as a physical therapist for several years, facilitating the rehabilitation of patients in both inpatient and outpatient settings.

 While attending law school, Tricia was a law clerk for the Honorable J. Michael Eakin of the Supreme Court of Pennsylvania.
 She also served as a law clerk for the Honorable P. Kevin Brobson of the Commonwealth Court of Pennsylvania and as a legal intern in the Governor’s Office of General Counsel for the Pennsylvania Department of Health.

 Tricia was the Valedictorian of her law school class.
 She also served on the Law Review, was President of the Moot Court Honor Society, received the Health Law Certificate, earned 17 Certificates of Achievement and was awarded the Distinguished Service Award.

 - Represented employers in grievance arbitrations and employment discrimination lawsuits.

 - Represented employers in defending against claims of discrimination in front of the Equal Employment Opportunity Commission and the Pennsylvania Human Relations Commission.